 Here are a few more distinctions of CPA:

-To build a loyal local customer base, it’s important to be accepted as a part of the community.
+To build a loyal local customer base, it’s important to be accepted as part of the community.
 Hyperlocal advertising is an efficient way to accomplish this goal.
 Hyperlocal means an area close to home—the people within walking or driving distance to a particular destination or those united in one identifiable community.

 Marketers can optimize their hyperlocal campaigns with these tips: